piegope/doc/docs/en/kb/devolutions-server/knowledge-base/access-uri.md

 {% endsnippet %}

 {% snippet icon.badgeInfo %}
 There can be more than one Access URI.
-Click the ellipsis button to add or manage additional ***Access URI***
+Click the ellipsis button to add or manage additional ***Access URI***.
 {% endsnippet %}

 ![Server – Edit – ISS.png](https://webdevolutions.azureedge.net/docs/en/kb/KB5020.png)